khmcgrath/CombinedPrivacyBlockLists/README.md

 In addition, please see [**My CWP Utilities Repository**](https://github.com/bongochong/CWP-Utilities): Which contains fully functional Windows versions of the utilities listed above, compatible with both 32 and 64-bit versions of Windows.
 These are friendlier versions of my GNU/Linux tools, bundled with the necessary dependencies, distributed with an integrated, easy-to-use, and coherent interface.

+<sub>**Notice**: Due to resource considerations, I will likely have to re-initialize this repository without a commit history soon.
+Six years of commits make for one huge .git directory, and re-basing + pruning + garbage collection can only do so much.
+Everything important will still be here, but don't be surprised if you check back here some day and only see two or three commits in the logs.
+This started as a purely personal project, and an attempt to replicate the functionality of some very useful - and now defunct - software titles, but in the form of bash scripts.
+It has grown into a good deal more than that, and I am very pleased that others find my efforts useful.</sub>

 <p align="center"><img src="https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/NoFormatting/Misc/CPBL-Clacks.gif" alt="GNU Terry Pratchett | Carpentry Get Truth | A.M.K."></p>

 # <a name="footnotes"></a>